-Many investments are best suited to medium- or longer-term goals.
+Most investments are best suited to medium- or longer-term goals and you might not be able to access your money in the early years, or face penalties for doing so.
 If you’re planning for the shorter term, this may not be the best fit for you right now.
 All investments carry some risk, but when you’re able to be patient you could stand a better chance of reaping bigger rewards.

 By thinking carefully and weighing the facts about different funds and investment strategies, you can make an informed decision about which balance of risk and growth potential best suits your future planning.